 Many briefs submitted to the clerk's office for filing fail to comply with the applicable Federal Rules of Appellate Procedure and Eighth Circuit Rules.
 The Court requires the clerk to screen all briefs for compliance with the rules and to work with counsel in obtaining the necessary corrections.
 In an attempt to help you avoid common mistakes, the Clerk offers the following list of tips for brief preparation.
 Since the list is not inclusive of all of the technical requirements of a brief, please review Fed.
 R. App.
 P. 28 and 32, Eighth Circuit R. 28A, and the court's briefing checklist before preparing your brief.
-Pro se filers may obtain sample briefs by contacting the Clerk's Office.
+Sample briefs may be obtained by contacting the Clerk's Office.